Skip to main content

 source=saasRecipe runs, builds, and commits originated from the Moderne web UI.
 The recipe worker fleet invokes the same CLI server-side and uploads the resulting trace.csv.Any user clicking "Run recipe" or "Commit changes" in the UI.

-source=cliCommands run by developers (or CI jobs) on their own machines using mod, signed into your tenant.
-The CLI queues each trace locally and pushes it to your tenant gateway when it next refreshes its license lease.Anyone running mod build, mod run, mod git commit, etc., against your tenant.
+source=cliEverything run with mod outside the web UI, signed into your tenant.
+That covers developer machines and any automation you run, including mass ingest.
+The CLI queues each trace locally and pushes it to your tenant gateway when it next refreshes its license lease.Anyone running mod build, mod run, mod git commit, etc., and every mass-ingest run.

 Both sources land in the same place, with the same partition layout, so queries can analyze them together or filter to one source as needed.